MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/folder-redirection/deploy-folder-redirection.md

 ## Step 2: Create a file share for redirected folders

-If you do not already have a file share for redirected folders, use the following procedure to create a file share on a server that runs Windows Server 2016 or a later version.
+If you don't already have a file share for redirected folders, use the following procedure to create a file share on a server that runs Windows Server 2016 or a later version.

 > [!NOTE]
 > Some functionality might differ or be unavailable if you create the file share on a server that runs a different version of Windows Server.